Euricom/training-workshop-JS-VUE-2017Q1/README.md

 - VueJS: VueJS with WebPack (vuejs)
 - WebPack: Dev, Test & Prod setup (webpack)

-To start with a project
+To begin with a project

+    # if you have yarn installed
     yarn install

+    # or
+    npm install

 And view the package.json 'script' tag for the available commands